opensumi/docs/docs/develop/basic-design/dependence-injector.en.md

 - BrowserModule
 - NodeModule

-We can always mount a customizable service on it when exporting the module is.
-The code of the front-end and back-end modules is basically the same in terms of exported content.
-Take a front-end module as an example, registering a custom service is shown below.
+We can always mount a customizable service on it when exporting the module.
+The code of the frontend and backend modules is basically the same in terms of exported content.
+Take a frontend module as an example, registering a custom service is shown below.

 ```ts
 import { Injectable } from '@opensumi/di';